 Thankfully, the administration of Rajaji Tiger Reserve has decided to convert this into a ticketed tourist destination.

 84 Kutiya is popularly known as Beatles Ashram, as this is the place where the Beatles stayed when they visited Rishikesh to learn Transcendental Meditation from the Maharishi.
 They composed a lot of their songs here.
 It is believed their stay in early 1968 at the Ashram was one of their most productive periods as musicians.
 George Harrison even learned to play the Sitar.
 In fact, their name is perennially attached to this Ashram.
-Not sure, if they made the place popular with the western world or the Ashram used their name to reach out to the larger audience in the west.
+Not sure, if they made the place popular with the western world or if the Ashram used its name to reach out to the larger audience in the west.

 The first thing that I saw there was the photo galleries in the front halls.
-One of these is dedicated to Beatles visit to this Ashram.
+One of these is dedicated to Beatle’s visit to this Ashram.
 I read a bit about their visit and figured out that not all was hunky dory.
 They left one by one, some because they could not adjust to spicy food and insects in the ashram.
 Some could not deal with the extra attention they were getting and while others figured out meditation was not really for them.
 There was even a case of inappropriate behavior at the ashram.

 I wonder if a month’s stay by 4 musicians should change the name of the place forever, without even knowing the details of their stay.

 Nonetheless, this is how most people know this place – Beatles Ashram.

 Read here to know more about the Beatles in India.